Understanding how the design of your logo represents your brand and creates the correct perception for your customers.

 The combination of typography and images you choose for your logo will change how it’s perceived.
 Here are the 7 styles of logos you will most commonly see:

 On the type heavy side you have wordmarks and lettermarks.
 Wordmarks work great if your company has a short and distinct name like FedEx and Visa.
 If you have a more complicated name like the Massachusetts Institute of Technology, then creating a lettermark like MIT may make more sense.
 Keep in mind that abbreviations can take a while to catch on when you’re new, so you may want to include your full name alongside the lettermark until you can drop it from your branding materials.

 Like many companies that have branded and rebranded before you, a combination of visuals and type might be your best direction.
 A purely image-based logo like an abstract mark or pictorial mark could be challenging for audiences when you’re trying to grow brand recognition.
 Look to Pepsi and Starbucks for example, where it’s taken decades to move away from placing their name on their logo.
 This approach also allows you to be flexible and create variations of your logo where you may only use the type or the image depending on how it will be used.

 Now it’s up to you (or your designer) to decide what logo style best embodies your brand.

 Make sure your logo represents your brand well

 While a logo is only a small piece of your brand, it has the potential to tie everything together, or be the subject of constant apology.
-So before you get your next logo designed, we recommend you ask the right questions and do the market research.
+So before you get your next logo designed, we recommend you ask the right questions (like how much does branding cost) and do the market research.
 It will be worth every discontinued penny.

 Ready to get a professional logo made for your green business?
 Need help developing your brand?
 We’d love to help.